elleem/reading-notes/401/reading09.md

 ### Statistics Module

 Describe the Python statistics module and give an example of a function within the module that can be used to perform a common statistical operation.

+Library that provides a set of function for performing basic statistical operations on numerical data.

+data = [10, 20, 30, 40, 50]

+stdev = statistics.stdev(data)

+print(stdev)

+output: 15.811388300841896